jeffseely/jeffseely.github.io/Text.md

 <img src="https://28f7110b-3ce8-49d6-b340-8c67add3b3e0.id.repl.co/CSAssets/firstbug.jpg" width="100%" alt="First computer bug" hover="First computer bug">

 The most important way to keep your programs error free is to be consistent in your style of writing.
 If you add spaces around + signs, always do it that way.
 ALWAYS end JavaScript statements with a semicolon.
 If you use a tab for indenting, always do it that way.
-A great tool for keeping your formatting consistent in Repl.it is  is to right-click on your code and choose **Format Document**, or use the keyboard shortcut **shift-option-f (⇧⌥f)**, or use the **F1** key to bring up the **Command Palette → Format Document**.
+A great tool for keeping your formatting consistent in Replit.com is  is to right-click on your code and choose **Format Document**, or use the keyboard shortcut **shift-option-f (⇧⌥f)**, or use the **F1** key to bring up the **Command Palette → Format Document**.

 Another preventative measure is to be careful with your variable names.
 Make sure they are descriptive, not ambiguous and to use CamelCase.

-Another useful strategy is to take advantage of the autocomplete features that Repl.it provides.
+Another useful strategy is to take advantage of the autocomplete features that Replit.com provides.
 Go to the **Settings** menu (gear on the left) **→ Code intelligence → Enabled**.

 ### *• Active Strategies*

 Using the previous measures will go a long way toward clean, error free code, but sometimes you need strategies for find more subtle errors.
 First, sprinkle plenty of `console.log()` statements throughout your program.
 The most common errors after the syntax errors are errors with variables, that is, not knowing what values the variables are actually taking as the program runs.
 For instance, if you had a variable called age, you would include`console.log("age:" + age);` at key points in your code.
 This way you will be able verify that the value of age is actually changing the way you think it is.
 Without `console.log()` statements, you THINK you know what the variables are doing, but you will often be wrong.

 Another useful strategy is to comment out a section of code.
 If there is a section of code that isn't working, you can comment it out and then put lines back in one by one by simply uncommenting them rather than retyping them.
-Repl.it will comment lines for you if you select the lines and then click **⌘K** then **⌘C**.
+Replit.com will comment lines for you if you select the lines and then click **⌘K** then **⌘C**.
 If you want to uncomment groups of lines you can select them and click **⌘K** then **⌘U**.
 You can also do this using the **Command Palette** via right-click or **F1** key.

 ### *• Chrome Console*